-Marginal structural models (MSM), a type of statistical model, are used to estimate causal links in observational/cohort data and therefore have been used to mimic clinical trials.
-However, there is an unmet need to broaden the current scope of what can be addressed by MSM, such as long-term effects of interventions, delayed effects of interventions and comparing multiple interventions.
+Marginal structural models (MSM) are a type of statistical model that are used to estimate causal links in this kind of “observational data” in registries and therefore have been used to mimic clinical trials.
+However, there is a need to broaden the current scope of what can be addressed by MSM, to answer questions about the long-term effects of therapies, delayed effects of therapies and comparing multiple interventions.

-The research team have developed this project to extend the present capabilities of MSM to include studies beyond the capabilities of clinical trials.
-These methods will enable researchers to use real-life data to draw conclusions about long-term and delayed treatment effects and compare multiple therapies.
+The research team have developed this project to extend the present capabilities of MSM to include questions that cannot feasibly be answered in clinical trials.

 $247,924